csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 meta: "A way of giving complex, OOCSS-built components more meaningful names"
 ---

-One of the biggest—if not most common—complaints about OOCSS is its use of ‘insemantic classes’.
-Unfortunately, the idea that classes are semantic (in the HTML sense of the term) is something of a fallacy; classes aren’t understood by machines, they’re simply read and/or matched—machines cannot glean any meaning from something whose content is entirely subjective.
+One of the biggest — if not most common — complaints about OOCSS is its use of ‘insemantic classes’.
+Unfortunately, the idea that classes are semantic (in the HTML sense of the term) is something of a fallacy; classes aren’t understood by machines, they’re simply read and/or matched — machines cannot glean any meaning from something whose content is entirely subjective.

 If you are still on the fence about <i>semantic classes</i>, I would recommend